Prothrombinase: Anticoagulant drugs

-Inhibition of Factor Xa prevents thrombin activation, thereby preventing clot formation.
+Inhibition of factor Xa prevents thrombin activation, thereby preventing clot formation.
 Thus, Factor Xa is used as both a direct and indirect target of several anticoagulant drugs.
-For example, the drug Fondaparinux is an indirect inhibitor of Factor Xa.
-Fondaparinux binds to antithrombin III and activates the molecule for Factor Xa inhibition.
-In fact, Fondaparinux imparts an increased affinity of antithrombin III to Factor Xa, and this increased affinity results in a 300-fold increase in the antithrombin III inhibitory effect on Factor Xa.
-After the antithrombin III binds to Factor Xa, the Fondaparinux is released and can activate another antithrombin.
-Another drug that indirectly inhibits Factor Xa is Idraparinux.
+For example, the drug Fondaparinux is an indirect inhibitor of factor Xa.
+Fondaparinux binds to antithrombin III and activates the molecule for factor Xa inhibition.
+In fact, Fondaparinux imparts an increased affinity of antithrombin III to factor Xa, and this increased affinity results in a 300-fold increase in the antithrombin III inhibitory effect on factor Xa.
+After the antithrombin III binds to factor Xa, the Fondaparinux is released and can activate another antithrombin.
+Another drug that indirectly inhibits factor Xa is Idraparinux.
 Idraparinux also binds antithrombin III, however with a 30-fold increase in affinity as compared to Fondaparinux.
 Idraparinux has an increased half-life as compared to Fondaparinux and can be administered on a weekly basis, whereas Fondaparinux must be subcutaneously injected daily.

-Rivaroxaban and Apixaban are direct Factor Xa inhibitors.
+Rivaroxaban, Apixaban and Edoxaban are direct factor Xa inhibitors.

-Rivaroxaban and Apixaban bind to the active site of Factor Xa, regardless of whether Factor Xa is bound in the prothrombinase complex or is in its free form.
-These direct Factor Xa inhibitors can be administered orally, as can dabigatran etexilate, which is a direct thrombin inhibitor.
+Rivaroxaban, Apixaban and Edoxaban bind to the active site of factor Xa, regardless of whether factor Xa is bound in the prothrombinase complex or is in its free form.
+These direct factor Xa inhibitors can be administered orally, as can dabigatran etexilate, which is a direct thrombin inhibitor.

-Fondaparinux, Rivaroxaban, Apixaban, Dabigatran Etexilate, and Endoxaban are currently used as FDA-approved anticoagulant drugs.
+Fondaparinux, Rivaroxaban, Apixaban, Dabigatran Etexilate and Edoxaban are currently used as FDA-approved anticoagulant drugs.
 Development of Idraparinux was discontinued.